 First, it is assumed that ratios between freeway and non-freeway driving found in the SHRP 2 NDS are maintained in the manufacturer data set.
-If driver crash twice as often on non-freeways as freeways, it is assumed that drivers in the manufacturer's data will also crash twice as often, although the absolute rate may be different.
+If drivers crash twice as often on non-freeways as freeways, it is assumed that drivers in the manufacturer's data will also crash twice as often, although the absolute rate may be different.

 Second, the MIT data is assumed to be accurate and applicable.
-The data was collected in early 2018 before manufacturer safety reports were published, so it is possible that driver travel patterns and usage of Autopilot has changed significantly in the interim, affecting the results.
-Much of the naturalistic data was collect in and around Boston, Massachusetts.
+The data was collected in early 2018 before manufacturer safety reports were published, so it is possible that driver travel patterns and usage of Autopilot has changed significantly in the interim, thereby affecting the results.
+Much of the naturalistic data was collected in and around Boston, Massachusetts.
 This data may not be applicable to the United States generally.

 Third, it was assumed that vehicles on the same type of road were exposed to the same crash risk.
 Not only type of road but also conditions on the road may differ for Tesla drivers resulting in different crash rates.
 Congested traffic, for example, might result in more crashes per mile traveled.
-If Tesla's are more likely to be driven along urban corridors during peak periods, then they will be more likely to encounter congestion.
+If Tesla vehicles were more likely to be driven along urban corridors during peak periods, then they would likely have encountered more congestion.
 These data, while not available, could have a significant impact on observed crash rates.

 Fourth, there is some uncertainty over what classifies a road as freeway.
 In the SHRP 2 NDS, camera images were evaluated to determine road classification.
 In the MIT data, an assumption was made that roads with speed limits of 55 mi/hr or greater were freeways.
 There are, of course, roads with 55 mi/hr speed limits that are not freeways, although it is unclear to what extent these roads are prevalent in the Boston area where much of the naturalistic data was collected.
+A similar naturalistic study of drivers using Cadillac CT6 vehicles with Super Cruise SAE Level 2 automation in the Boston area reported usage by road type and found similar rates of freeway vs. non-freeway driving (Gershon et al., 2021).
+In the study, researchers found that 99% of Super Cruise mileage was on freeways, and 93% of combined Super Cruise and adaptive cruise control mileage was on freeways.
+This suggests that the MIT data usage figures are accurate, although these ratios should be updated as more data becomes available.

-Fifth, it was assumed that the SHRP 2 NDS crash severities of severe and policereportable, when combined, captured the same types of crashes as those recorded by Tesla.
+Fifth, it was assumed that the SHRP 2 NDS crash severities of severe and police-reportable, when combined, captured the same types of crashes as those recorded by Tesla.
 While these definitions appear most similar of the choices available, it is unlikely they are a perfect match as SHRP 2 NDS data relied on some human judgement and the manufacturer crash rate definitions were dependent on active safety features with unclear thresholds.
-It was therefore difficult to directly compare manufacturer crash rates with national estimates.
+Because of uncertainty of crash definitions, it was impossible to directly compare manufacturer crash rates with national estimates.
+The use of SHRP 2 NDS crash rates to calibrate freeway vs. non-freeway driving, however, can be updated with clearer crash definitions.

-5.2 Best Practices
+5.2 Best practices